LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/04_RAG_Evaluation/04_01_Introduction_to_RAG_Evaluation.md

 Source: [AI Makerspace](https://youtu.be/Anr1br0lLz8)

-Take a moment to pause and think about the two primary components of this system.

-Here's the cleaned-up markdown table for the RAG Challenges:

 # An Overview of RAG Challenges

 | Stage        | Challenge Area            | Specific Challenges          | Description                                                                 |